 I need to test my product.
 How does the process work?

-Just contact us, our expert will have some specific questions for you.
-Then you just need to send the product to our test laboratory, Elektroniikkatie 17, 90590 Oulu.
 We will do the needed tests and send the product back to you.
-You will get the report to your email.
+After testing you will get the report to your email.

 I want to conduct test by myself.
 Do you sell test equipment?

-Generally speaking, Verkotan is not a hardware vendor but a service provider.
-Ask us about our obsolete testing gear for your R&D purposes.
+Verkotan is not a hardware vendor.
+Nevertheless, you can ask us about our obsolete testing gear for your R&D purposes.

 Can I be present when Verkotan is testing my product?

-Sure!
-You are welcome to our testing laboratory and our experts are glad to tell you about the testing process.
+Yes, you are welcome to our testing laboratory!
+Our experts are glad to tell you about the testing process.
 Naturally, we take care of the security and confidentiality of our customer’s products.

 During the COVID-19 situation, we take all the needed actions to protect our staff and customers to the best of our abilities.